 The sonographer might ask you to change position a few times or hold your breath so they can get clear pictures.

-They might also ask you to empty your bladder during the test so that they can scan it whilst empty.
+They might also ask you to go to the toilet to empty your bladder during the test.
+This is so that they can scan it whilst empty.
 The sonographer will let you know if you need to do this.

 Having a full bladder may make you feel uncomfortable and you’ll have the urge to go to the toilet.